-The YMCA offers a full YMCA of the USA lifeguard training course that includes CPR for the Professional Rescuer (CPRO) and First Aid, equipment-based rescues for aquatic environments, accident prevention and decision-making skills.
+The YMCA offers a full American Red Cross Lifeguard Training course that includes CPR for the Professional Rescuer, first aid, administering emergency oxygen, equipment-based rescues for aquatic environments, accident prevention and decision-making skills.

 If you're interested in working as a lifeguard for the YMCA, training may be available at no cost to you.
 Contact our branch aquatics directors for additional information.

-- Tread water for at least 2 minutes
+- Tread water for 2 minutes using only the legs

 A.E.
 Finley YMCA

 - April 4 - 7, 9 a.m. - 4 p.m.

 - March 4 - 5 & 11 - 12, 9 a.m. - 4 p.m.

 - April 22 - 23 & 29 - 30, 9 a.m. - 4 p.m.